Residents can drop off toys for kids in need this holiday season at more than 50 different locations.

 Those in Burlington County looking for a way to give back to those in need this holiday season won’t have to look far, all courtesy of the Burlington County Sheriff’s Department.

-With the drive now back again for its 21st year, the department has arranged more than 50 drop-off locations throughout Burlington County where supporters can easily leave their donations.
+With the drive now back again for its 21st year, this holiday season the department has arranged more than 50 drop-off locations throughout Burlington County where supporters can easily leave their donations.

-According to Burlington County Sheriff Jean Stanfield, last year’s drive collected 1,000 toys, and this year she and her department are hoping to collect even more.
+According to Burlington County Sheriff Jean Stanfield, last year’s drive was able to collect 1,000 toys, and this year she and her department are hoping to collect even more.

 “It’s amazing,” Stanfield said.
 “It’s all nice toys and really lovely gifts that will be the highlight of a child’s holiday.
 You can’t see that without it being very touching inside.”

 Stanfield said the program started around the time she first joined the department as undersheriff, and every year since, she’s seen the program grow.

 Stanfield said she believes supporters of the program have helped spread it through word of mouth over the years, and many business have also been using holiday office parties to collect toys as well.

 “People are always so generous every year,” Stanfield said.
 “We always worry if we’re going to have enough, but people always come through.
 It’s an amazing process.”

 Stanfield also said the program fits into her philosophy for the Sheriff’s Department, which handles traditional law enforcement duties but also tries to focus on helping the public with general services.